 Adipocytes are cells that store lipids as droplets that fill most of the cytoplasm.
 There are two basic types of adipocytes: white and brown.
 The brown adipocytes store lipids as many droplets, and have high metabolic activity.
 In contrast, white fat adipocytes store lipids as a single large drop and are metabolically less active.
 Their effectiveness at storing large amounts of fat is witnessed in obese individuals.
 The number and type of adipocytes depends on the tissue and location, and vary among individuals in the population.

-The macrophage cell is a large cell derived from a monocyte, a type of blood cell, which enters the connective tissue matrix from the blood vessels.
+The macrophage cell is a large cell derived from a monocyte, a type of white blood cell, which enters the connective tissue matrix from the blood vessels.
 The macrophage cells are an essential component of the immune system, which is the body’s defense against potential pathogens and degraded host cells.
 When stimulated, macrophages release cytokines, small proteins that act as chemical messengers.
 Cytokines recruit other cells of the immune system to infected sites and stimulate their activities.
 Roaming, or free, macrophages move rapidly by amoeboid movement, engulfing infectious agents and cellular debris.
 In contrast, fixed macrophages are permanent residents of their tissues.

 The mast cell, found in connective tissue proper, has many cytoplasmic granules.
 These granules contain the chemical signals histamine and heparin.
 When irritated or damaged, mast cells release histamine, an inflammatory mediator, which causes vasodilation and increased blood flow at a site of injury or infection, along with itching, swelling, and redness you recognize as an allergic response.
 Like blood cells, mast cells are derived from hematopoietic stem cells and are part of the immune system.